plusdeng/Pay_Over_CDN/README.md

 Pay Over CDN is a project that initiated by HXCO.

 It's mainly for merging the most popular mobile payments in China.
-And using global CDN to ensure 100% uptime and fastest access speed.
+And using global CDN to ensure 100% uptime and fastest access speed.

 The source code was from [MKBlog](https://mkblog.cn).
   - We use this project for profitable purposes, but it's mainly on the CDN feature.
 The source code are still open for everyone and open source with MIT lisence.
 Everyone who have a domain and a server can deploy the source code on their own.